filecoin-project/lotus-docs/content/en/kb/leveldb-corruption/index.md

 Successfully installed plyvel-1.5.0
 ```

 Then we can write our Python program to recover the metadata.
-Type `python3` and write the program in the promts:
+Type `python3` and write the program in the prompts:

 ```shell with-output
 python3